-Coarctation of the aorta requires either cardiac catheterization or open-heart surgery, depending on the severity of the narrowing and on other factors such as the child's age and overall health.
+Coarctation of the aorta may require either cardiac catheterization or open-heart surgery, depending on the severity of the narrowing and on other factors such as the child's age and overall health.

 Surgeons can remove the narrowed section of the aorta and then sew the ends of the aorta back together, or they can enlarge the aorta with a patch.

-In catheterization, a cardiologist will thread a thin tube (catheter) with a balloon on the end of it through an artery in the leg up to the heart.
-Then, using the catheter, the cardiologist can inflate the balloon in the narrowed section of the aorta to open it, and might also place a stent, or a stiff metal cage, to keep it open.
+During cardiac catheterization, a cardiologist will thread a thin tube (catheter) with a balloon on the end of it through an artery in the leg up to the heart.
+Then, using the catheter, the cardiologist can inflate the balloon in the narrowed section of the aorta to stretch it, and might also place a stent, or a stiff metal cage, to keep it open.

 Your child will recover from these procedures in the CICU.

 Most children who have repair of coarctation of the aorta recover completely and won't require additional procedures.
-Rarely, the aorta becomes narrow again and balloon catheterization or surgery will be required.
+Occasionally, the aorta becomes narrow again and balloon catheterization or surgery will be required.

 Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physician.
 Patients will need to carefully follow doctors' advice.
 Sometimes, these children can have persistently elevated blood pressure, despite removal of the obstruction.
 These children will need to take medicines to lower their blood pressure, and may need to avoid certain isometric activities, like football, weight-training and wrestling.

 It is important that children born with coarctation of the aorta continue to see a cardiologist.
-We will help patients transition care to an adult cardiologist.
+We will help patients transition care to a qualified adult cardiologist.

-Because of enormous strides in medicine and technology, today most children born with coarctation of the aorta heart go on to lead productive lives as adults.
+Because of enormous strides in medicine and technology, most children born with coarctation of the aorta go on to lead productive lives as adults.